JerryI/wljs-docs/docs/frontend/Advanced/Dynamics/Offloading calculations.md

 ---
 draft: false
 ---
-Leaving some calculations to the frontend's side can reduce an overhead from the communication between the frontend and the Kernel and also make your code much cleaner at the same time.
+Leaving some calculations to the frontend can reduce the overhead from communication between the frontend and the Kernel while also making your code much cleaner.

-The idea is to reduce the amount of dynamic symbols to the minimum (see [Dynamics](frontend/Dynamics.md)).
-Let us start with a simples example of a Bezier curves
+The idea is to minimize the number of dynamic symbols (see [Dynamics](frontend/Dynamics.md)).
+Let us start with a simple example of Bezier curves:

 ```mathematica
 autoLine[t_, p1_, p2_, p3_] :=